 New York State's program for mandatory Medicaid enrollment, The Partnership Plan (also known as the 1115 Waiver), was approved by CMS in July 1997, allowing the State to begin enrolling most Medicaid recipients in managed care plans.
 Mandatory enrollment programs are now in place in all of New York City, and a significant portion of the Medicaid eligible population has been enrolled in managed care plans.
-Through its ownership interest in Healthfirst and contracts with other Medicaid managed care plans, the Obligated Group has already established a plan for the transition to a managed Medicaid environment.
+The NSLIJ System is positioned well to retain volume and reasonable reimbursement through its ownership interest in Healthfirst and contracts with a few other large Medicaid managed care insurers.
 In particular, the Obligated Group is working with health plans, social service agencies and others to ensure that Medicaid patients currently cared for at Obligated Group hospitals will continue to have access to these facilities throughout the managed Medicaid enrollment process.
 Despite these efforts, Medicaid patient volume at Obligated Group hospitals may be reduced, partially attributable to competition from other health networks and the uncertainty relating to this historic change in the process for treating Medicaid.
-The teaching component of Medicaid reimbursement is expected to continue to be paid by the State directly to the hospitals.
-See "PART 7 - THE OBLIGATED GROUP - North Shore-Long Island Jewish Obligated Group Managed Care Market Place".
+The teaching component of Medicaid and managed Medicaid reimbursement is expected to continue to be paid by the State directly to the hospitals.

+See "PART 7 - THE OBLIGATED GROUP - North Shore-Long Island Jewish Obligated Group Managed Care".